Motto: Know God, Grow Character, Achieve Potential, Make a Difference

 It is the policy of the School:

-2. to reserve the right to withdraw access to ICT facilities and equipment for this category of use at
+- To reserve the right to withdraw access to ICT facilities and equipment for this category of use at any time.

 It is the policy of the School to prohibit the use of its ICT facilities and equipment when used or